-The CCN Privacy Officer discusses CCN's privacy and security program, and any issues that have arisen, at each monthly staff meeting.
+The CorHealth Privacy Officer discusses CorHealth's privacy and security program, and any issues that have arisen, at staff, team, and other ad-hoc meetings.
 The Privacy Officer makes clear that any questions related to privacy and/or security should go directly to the Privacy Officer.
-Informal emails are also sent to CCN employees to remind them to be aware of any privacy and/or security issues and to always ask the Privacy Officer if they are not sure how to handle a privacy or security issue.
-The Privacy Officer conducts privacy and security audits on a quarterly basis in accordance with the policy, "Policy and Procedures for Privacy and Security Auditing".
-Additionally, CCN's CEO provides updates to staff, the Board of Directors, and other interested stakeholders at each Annual General Meeting.
+Informal emails are also sent to CorHealth employees to remind them to be aware of any privacy and/or security issues and to always ask the Privacy Officer if they are not sure how to handle a privacy or security issue.
+The Privacy Officer conducts privacy and security audits annually in accordance with the policy, "Policy and Procedures for Privacy and Security Auditing".
+Additionally, CorHealth's CEO provides updates to staff, the Board of Directors, and other interested stakeholders at each Annual General Meeting, or more frequently, as required.

-All CCN agents must comply with this policy.
-Compliance with this policy will be audited by CCN's Privacy Officer on a quarterly basis (in compliance with the CCN policy "Policy and Procedures for Privacy and Security Auditing").
-Should the Privacy Officer determine that an agent of CCN has not complied with this policy, disciplinary measures will be taken.
-The Privacy Officer is responsible for determining the seriousness of disciplinary measures and, depending on the circumstances, may recommend that an agent's relationship with CCN be terminated.
-If the instance of non-compliance constitutes a violation of the agent's Confidentiality Agreement, legal action against the agent may be pursued as per that agreement.
+All CorHealth agents must comply with this policy.
+Compliance with this policy will be audited by CorHealth's Privacy Officer annually, in compliance with the CorHealth policy, "Policy and Procedures for Privacy and Security Auditing".
+Should the Privacy Officer determine that an agent of CorHealth has not complied with this policy, disciplinary measures will be taken.
+The Privacy Officer is responsible for determining the seriousness of disciplinary measures and, depending on the circumstances, may recommend that an agent's relationship with CorHealth be terminated.
+If the instance of non-compliance constitutes a violation of the agent's confidentiality agreement, legal action against the agent may be pursued as per that agreement.

-Should a CCN agent suspect a breach of this policy or its procedures ("breach" being defined in CCN policy, "Information Security and Privacy Breach Management"), the agent has a duty (articulated in CCN policy, "Information Security and Privacy Breach Management") to report such suspicions to the Privacy Officer as soon as possible.
-Failure to report a breach constitutes in itself non-compliance with CCN policy and may result in disciplinary action.
+Should a CorHealth agent suspect a breach of this policy or its procedures (breach being defined in the CorHealth policy, "Information Security and Privacy Breach Management"), the agent has a duty (articulated in the CorHealth policy, "Information Security and Privacy Breach Management") to report such suspicions to the Privacy Officer as soon as possible.
+Failure to report a breach constitutes non-compliance with the CorHealth policy and may result in disciplinary action.

-3.2 Log of Attendance at Initial Privacy Orientation and Ongoing Privacy Training
+5.2 Log of Attendance at Initial Privacy Orientation and Ongoing Privacy Training

-As set out in the "Privacy and Security Training" policy, CCN maintains a log of attendance for privacy orientation via its online web privacy training.
-The system identifies the agent, the date and time they completed the privacy training and the score they obtained.
-CCN employees take this online privacy training every other year on an ongoing basis and the results are obtainable by the Privacy Officer whenever they are required.
+As set out in the "Privacy and Security Training" policy, CorHealth maintains a log of attendance for privacy training, both initial and ongoing training, via its online privacy training system.
+The system identifies the agent, the date and time they completed the privacy training, and the score they obtained.
+CorHealth employees take this online privacy training annually and the results are obtainable by the Privacy Officer whenever they are required.

-3.3 Policy and Procedures for Security Training and Awareness
+5.3 Policy and Procedures for Security Training and Awareness

-See Section 3.1.
-The Privacy and Security Training and Awareness Policy and Procedures are combined.
+Refer to Section 5.1 Policy and Procedures for Privacy Training and Awareness.
+CorHealth's Privacy and Security Training and Awareness Policy and Procedures are combined.

-3.4 Log of Attendance at Initial Security Orientation and Ongoing Security Training
+5.4 Log of Attendance at Initial Security Orientation and Ongoing Security Training

-See Section 3.2.
-The Log of Attendance for the initial security orientation and ongoing security training is the same as that used for the privacy orientation and ongoing privacy training.
+Refer to Section 5.2 Log of Attendance at Initial Privacy Orientation and Ongoing Privacy Training.
+The Log of Attendance for the initial security orientation and ongoing security training is combined with that used for the privacy orientation and ongoing privacy training.

-3.5 Policy and Procedures for the Execution of Confidentiality Agreements by Agents
+5.5 Policy and Procedures for the Execution of Confidentiality Agreements by Agents

-CCN has developed and implemented a policy ("Execution of Confidentiality and Non-Disclosure Agreements") governing the execution of Confidentiality Agreements with agents.
-This policy sets out that all CCN agents are required to execute Confidentiality Agreements with CCN at the outset of their employment or other contractual relationship and annually thereafter, at the end of each April.
-The "Execution of Confidentiality and Non-Disclosure Agreements" policy sets out that the Confidentiality Agreements used by CCN must include all of the conditions set out in the template provided by the IPC.
+CorHealth has developed and implemented a policy ("Execution of Confidentiality and Non-Disclosure Agreements") governing the execution of confidentiality agreements with agents.
+This policy sets out that all CorHealth agents are required to execute confidentiality agreements with CorHealth at the outset of their employment or other contractual relationship, and annually thereafter, at the end of each April.
+The "Execution of Confidentiality and Non-Disclosure Agreements" policy sets out that the confidentiality agreements used by CorHealth must include all the conditions set out in the template provided by the IPC.